Gluteus minimus muscle

 Gluteus minimus acts with the gluteus medius to the movements on the hip joint mainly the internal rotation and abduction of the.
 This muscle is also provide stability to the pelvis in the gait cycle.

-Outer surface of ilium between middle and inferior gluteal lines.
+The outer surface of the ilium – between the middle and inferior gluteal lines.

 Superior gluteal nerve (L4, 5, S1) .